briskinfosec/BWPT_Docker/README.md

 - [Tools](#tools)

 ## Introduction
-<p align="justify"> Docker is a platform that meant to create, deploy, and run applications easily using containers.
+<p align="justify"> Docker is a platform that is meant to create, deploy and run applications easily using containers.
 Containers allow a developer to consolidate an application with all of the parts it needs, such as libraries as well as other dependencies and ships it all out as one package.
-Briskinfosec, decided to make use of this platform by integrating the default and additional open source tools for examine the websecurity.
-It has quality benefits like directly heading to the VA (Vulnerability Assessment) part, skipping other stuffs without affecting other processes, as other requirements exist inside the container.
+Briskinfosec, decided to make use of this platform and integrate with open source security assessment tools for use in websecurity tests.
+We have named it "BWPT_Docker".
+It offers quality benefits like direct VA (Vulnerability Assessment) part, skipping few steps without affecting other processes, as other requirements exist inside the container.
 This docker is in Briskinfosec repository in docker cloud, which can be pulled from anywhere. </p>

 ## Why BWPT_Docker?
-<p align="justify"> BWPT_Docker comprised of number of open source tools which can be used to inspect and evaluate the website and webapplication security.
-This Docker is intented to cut down the time to install the tools and their dependencies from various resources, and makes it available into a single docker container.
-This tool simplifies the user task by making the platform dependent tool to get execute in an independent platform. </p>
+<p align="justify"> BWPT_Docker comprises of a number of open source tools which can be used to inspect and evaluate websites and web applications.
+This Docker is intented to cut down the time to install the tools and their dependencies from various resources, thus making it available in a single docker container and simplifies the user task by eliminating platform dependencies. </p>

 ## What This Docker contains?
 - [Rapidscan](#rapidscan)